pegro/pil_mailform/README.md

 For TYPO3 7.6 you will need the compatibility6 extension.
 I am working on a native solution.

 BEWARE: This release only contains patches and fixes for TYPO3 comapitiblity.
 IT HAS NO SECURITY UPDATES/FIXES WHATSOEVER.
-Use with cara and on your own responsibility!
+Use with care.
+No warranties; use it on your own responsibility!

 Christian Lewin.